 - Paul Durdin: Iron Age Wheldrake and what happened when the Romans came

 Any feedback related to the conferences past or present is welcome, pleas email firstname.lastname@example.org.

-The talks will provide an overview of recent and ongoing projects, including:
+You can watch the 2022 talks on YouTube.
+The talks provided an overview of recent and ongoing projects, including:

 - archaeological work in response to development within the city